microsoft/PartnerResources/_includes/series.md

         {% endunless %}
     {% endfor %}
 {% else %}
+    {% comment %}
+        Match any tag
+    {% endcomment %}
     {% for doc in filtered_docs %}
         {% for includetag in assetsToInclude %}
         {% unless doc.tags contains "deprecated" %}
          {% comment %}
             To see if a document is a match, we'll just verify the document contains the tag.
         {% endcomment %}
         {% if doc.tags contains includetag %}
         {% assign current_docs = current_docs | push: doc %}